wahibhaq/wahibhaq.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-paper-plane about-icon"></span>
-I am a curious learner and passionate about things around Mobile, Technology, Startups and Life in general.
-All hobby projects or the proverbial itch that needs scratching would go in <a href="http://wahibhaq.com/projects">projects</a> section.
+I am a curious learner and passionate about things around Software, Tech Startups, History and Life in general.
 I'm an avid reader, easy-to-go guy, a foodie (I come from the lands of exotic food) and a lazy social activist.
 In my free time, I love travelling, doing sports, hanging out with friends or watching a good movie at home.
+All hobby projects or the proverbial itch that needs scratching would go in <a href="http://wahibhaq.com/projects">projects</a> section.
 </p>

 <p class="about-text">